jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) If an application under this section is refused,— (a) the court may accept a further application in respect of the same order if satisfied that the application is supported by relevant evidence that was not available when the previous application was heard; but
   (b) otherwise, a further application in respect of the same order may not be considered until at least 3 months after the date of that refusal.
-(6) If the court makes an order under this section, the Agency must, despite anything in this Act to the contrary but otherwise subject to the provisions of this Act, issue to the person entitled to it a limited licence in accordance with the terms of the order.
+(6) Subject to subsection (6A) and section 30(5), if the court makes an order under this section, the Agency must, despite anything in this Act to the contrary but otherwise subject to the provisions of this Act, issue to the person entitled to it a limited licence in accordance with the terms of the order.
+(6A) If, after the court makes an order under this section, the Agency becomes aware that the applicant is not entitled to apply for or be granted a limited licence in accordance with sections 103 and 104, the Agency may—
+  (a) decline to issue the limited licence; and
+  (b) refer the applicant to the right of appeal under section 106.
 (7) If the holder of a limited licence, or a person who is authorised to obtain a limited licence but has not become the holder of such a licence, is convicted of an offence for which an order of disqualification is imposed,—
   (a) the limited licence must be revoked or may not be issued (as the case may be) and the original order of disqualification is revived and has effect for the balance of the term for which it was originally imposed; and
   (b) unless the court orders otherwise, the period of disqualification under the revived order of disqualification runs concurrently with the order of disqualification in respect of the second offence.